Venthe/gitea-helm-chart/README.md

 This helm chart has taken some inspiration from <https://github.com/jfelten/gitea-helm-chart>
 But takes a completly different approach in providing database and cache with dependencies.
-Also this chart provides ldap and admin user configuration with values as well as it is deployed as statefulset to retain stored repositories.
+Also this chart provides LDAP and admin user configuration with values as well as it is deployed as statefulset to retain stored repositories.

 ## Dependencies